-3.11 inverse electro-optical transfer function (inverse EOTF): Function that is the inverse of an EOTF.
+3.12 inverse electro-optical transfer function (inverse EOTF): Function that is the inverse of an EOTF.

+3.13 inverse opto-electrical transfer function (inverse OETF): Function that is the inverse of an OETF.

-3.12 narrow range: Range in a fixed-point (integer) representation that does not span the full range of values that could be expressed with that bit depth.
+3.14 narrow range: Range in a fixed-point (integer) representation that does not span the full range of values that could be expressed with that bit depth.

 NOTE – Narrow range is, in some applications, referred to by synonyms such as: "limited range", "video range", "legal range", "SMPTE range" or "standard range".